ProteinsWebTeam/pfam-docs/docs/pfam-entry.rst

 through the **Provide feedback** button located on the right-hand side of the **Overview** tab.
 This button links to a **Feedback** page that allows the user to suggest updates.

 If you know of a domain that is not present in Pfam, you can submit it to the `Pfam helpdesk <https://www.ebi.ac.uk/about/contact/support/pfam>`_ and we will endeavour to build a Pfam entry for it.
-We ask that you supply us with a multiple sequence alignment of the domain
-(please send the alignment file as a text file (e.g. .txt) and not in the format of a specific application such as Microsoft Word (e.g. a .doc) file), and associated literature evidence if available.
+Please note that our interest does not currently extend to small, species-specific protein families of unknown function, unless they are supported by a publication or other significant functional predictions.
+We kindly ask you to follow the :ref:`How can I submit a new domain? <new-annot>` section of the FAQ before submitting information for the creation of a new Pfam entry.

 .. figure:: images/annotation.png
   :alt: Give feedback to the curators.